CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 Now, letâ€™s take a quick look at the implementation of GitHub OAuth2 in Vert.x.
 The first step is to set up the OAuth2 client.

 Quarkus provides `@ConfigProperty`, a MicroProfile Config implementation for CDI, allowing us to provide sensitive information at runtime as environment variables.
-Alternatively, we can create a Kubernetes `ConfigMap` and have the deployment reference it at runtime as [below](https://github.com/CynicDog/archeio/blob/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/.github/workflows/deploy-quarkus-to-gke.yml#L58):
+Alternatively, we can create a Kubernetes `ConfigMap` and have the deployment environment reference it at runtime as [below](https://github.com/CynicDog/archeio/blob/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/.github/workflows/deploy-quarkus-to-gke.yml#L58):

 {% raw %}
 ```yml